nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 General restrictions will still apply:
 - There is no way to roll back the application of a retention rule to a document, even as an administrator.
 A record an be undeclared in specific conditions however, allowing to attach a different rule with a different retention period.
 - There is no way to shorten a retention duration, even as an administrator.
 A record an be undeclared in specific conditions however, allowing to attach a different rule with a different retention period.
-- There is no way to replace a document under retention or legal hold, even as an administrator and even with a direct access to the storage if you are using AWS S3 with Object Lock in Compliance mode.
+- There is no way to replace a document under retention or legal hold, even as an administrator and even with a direct access to the storage if you are using AWS S3 with object lock in compliance mode.

-## As a Records Manager
+## As a Record Manager

-As a records manager, you are responsible for the proper organization and management of the documents on the platform.
+As a record manager, you are responsible for the proper organization and management of the documents on the platform.
 You have to make sure that the [retention rules]({{page page='nuxeo-retention-management'}}#retention-rules) are properly written, implemented and used.

 Once the module is installed, different menus, sub-menus and actions are available throughout Nuxeo.